leivamierg/Programming-Project-Exam-Simulation-Generator/README.md

 mvn clean compile assembly:single
 ```

-the documentation will be generated in the `target/site/apidocs` folder.
+The documentation will be generated in the `target/site/apidocs` folder.

 ### Run

-execute the jar file created in the target folder
+Execute the jar file created in the target folder

 ```bash
 java -jar target/tester-1.0-jar-with-dependencies.jar